Requirements for Graduation

 - MDP742 MD/PhD HIPAA and OSHA Certification during each fall of full-time graduate studies.

-- MDP743 Preparation for Thesis Research; taken after completion of year two in the School of Medicine, while enrolled in CCE, completing four months of Care of Family and Care of Adult clerkships prior to full-time research.
+- MDP743 Preparation for Thesis Research; taken after completion of year two in the School of Medicine, while enrolled in CCE, while completing four months of Care of Family and Care of Adult clerkships prior to full-time research.

 - MDP744 Learning Communities during each semester of full-time research.